Nestpick: Nestpick Studies

-Nestpick also conducts studies concerning cities internationally.
 Studies directed so far, compare cities with respect to LGBT friendliness, attractiveness to millennials and allure for professionals looking to work in startups.
 This is aimed at providing a more comprehensive image of an unknown city compared to other international cities, in the interest of anyone looking to relocate.
 In 2021, Nestpick released the Vegetarian Cities Index that ranks cities based on availability of vegetarian cuisine.

-Nestpick Scholarship

-Nestpick offers scholarships aimed to reward students worldwide, that are actively helping the community.
-This is in order to help students with their accommodation costs which can often be burdensome.

-Competitors

-Nestpick doesn't currently have any direct competitors, apart from every other person in the world renting furnished apartments.

-Locations

-As of July 2017 Nestpick is active in 33 countries and is available in English, Spanish, German, French and Italian.